Elizabeth Hurley Reveals She Has Her ‘Mojo’ Back In Cleavage-Baring Purple Swimsuit

 The former Austin Powers star paid homage to the series when she shared a sexy swimsuit selfie to her Instagram page Monday.
 In the photo, the 53-year-old British actress/model flaunts a purple one-piece swimsuit from her own line of swimwear.
 The suit plunges deeply down her chest, revealing tan skin and a flawless figure.

-“Four days into my detox retreat at @vivamayr taking ‘the cure’.
+“Four days into my detox retreat at @vivamayr taking ‘the cure.’
 It’s brutal but I’m beginning to get my mojo back.
 I’ll be writing about my experiences in @spearsmagazine Swimsuit of course, by @elizabethhurleybeach,” Hurley captioned her photo.

 According to the VIVAMAYR website, the brand offers wellness and health retreats in two locations, using a medical practice called Modern Mayr Medicine.